 For most warehouse managers and business owners, the primary benefit of using a lean approach to their supply chain is the drastic reduction in inventory costs.
 At every step, the lean approach reduces the quantities of inventory and raw materials that are kept within a warehouse.
 This approach also frees up substantial floor space.
 In many cases, reducing inventory opens doors to moving into a smaller, more cost-effective facility.

-In addition to lowering costs, lean warehouse management can also limit waste.
+In addition to lowering costs, another benefit of lean warehouse management is limiting waste.
 This process can begin as soon as a warehouse operator begins value stream mapping the supply chain.
 Value stream mapping gives warehouse managers a clear view of which steps in their workflow are efficient and which ones are bottlenecks.

 Viewing the supply chain as a stream of processes also allows management to review how each step therein interacts with the next.
 In some cases, two otherwise efficient steps could become problematic when they occur in succession.